How to Copy Recovery Partition to USB in Windows 11, 10, 8, 7

 This is one of the scenarios where people want to copy recovery partitions.
-In this case, you can place the partition on USB drive, replace the HDD with new disk, insert the USB and bootable device, then boot the PC and perform recovery from USB flash drive, which is almost the same as clean install.
+In this case, you can place the partition on USB drive, replace the HDD with new disk, insert the USB as bootable media, then boot the PC and perform recovery from USB flash drive, which is almost the same as clean install.